welford/glue/README.md

 Links to the generated files will then be generated which you can download.
 This works on Chrome but not currently on Edge.

+## API

+There are just two functions in the generated files.

+void InitialiseOpenGLFunctionPointers(void)

+void InitialiseWGLFunctionPointers(void)

+Once you have called wglMakeCurrent, you can call the above to set the various OpenGL/WGL extension pointers.

 ## Example